alaamer12/MedData/docs/index.md

+---
+layout: documentation
+title: MedData Engineering Hub Documentation
+description: A comprehensive guide to using our datasets for machine learning and data science research
+---

 # MedData Engineering Hub Documentation

 Welcome to the MedData Engineering Hub documentation.
 This guide provides an overview of our project, its purpose, and how to use our datasets effectively.